bobuk/islands/interactive-answers-eng.md

 #Interactive snippets

 ##Introduction
 [Yandex Islands](http://beta.yandex.com/), a new search platform, gives website owners an interface and tools to create interactive snippets for their websites.
+If you have a website, you can now use Yandex’s search results page to:

-* move data entry to the search results page.
+* feature your data entry;
-* provide information from your service in real-time.
+* run your real-time information;
-* make transactions on the search results page.
+*- offer your transactions.

 To create interactive snippets, we offer a [form description language](#form-description-language) and guidelines for preparing the [API for real-time interaction](#api-for-real-time-interaction).
 First, we document our technologies, and then we show examples of how to use them.